Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Preliminaries

 \section{Preliminaries}

 In this section we introduce the main definitions and basic results needed throughout this paper.
 We denote by $p$ a prime number.
 Let $\ring$ be a finite chain ring with maximal ideal generated by $\gamma$, let $s$ be its nilpotency index and $q=p^r$ be the size of the residue field, for a positive integer $r$.
 While the main result holds for any finite chain ring, we often focus on integer residue rings.
 We denote by $p$ a prime number and for a positive integer $s$ we let $\Zps$ denote the finite integer residue ring, and we denote by $\units{p^s}$ the set of units modulo $p^s$.
-Note that a finite integer residue ring $ \Zps$ is a finite chain ring with $q=p$, $\gamma=p$ and nilpotency index $s$.
+Note that a finite integer residue ring $ \Zps$ is a finite chain ring with $q=p$, $\gamma=p, r=1$ and nilpotency index $s$.
+Given a positive integer $n$ and an $\ell$-tuple of nonnegative integers $k :=(k_1, \ldots, k_{\ell})$ satisfying that $\sum_{i=1}^\ell k_i= n$, we denote by